achuso/p2p-filetransfer/README.md

 docker-compose up --build
 ```
 This initializes three peers running on Alpine Linux.
-Feel free to change the number of peers initialized in the `docker-compose.yml` file.\
+Feel free to change the number of peers initialized in the `docker-compose.yml` file.

----

 ## Additional Notes
 1. Macvlan does not persist across sessions, so make sure to repeat its initialization.